Marine insurance

 -

-Disputes about non-disclosure and misrepresentation of information often happen because of the way customers answer questions about their experience on insurance proposal forms.
+Disputes about misrepresentation and non-disclosure of information often happen because of the way customers answer questions about their experience on insurance proposal forms.
 For example, a customer who has hired a speed boat once a year for 20 years may state that they have 20 years’ experience.

 It’s often difficult to establish a customer’s experience in boat handling, because they may not have had marine insurance before or don’t have other supporting evidence.